 So say this lawyer is engaged and she and her partner, who both grew up in the NY metro area, want out.
 They want to move -- maybe to Colorado.

-We put Colorado on the map, and look at the attributes of the life she’s envisioning.
+We put Colorado on the map, and look at the attributes of the life they're envisioning.
 Why Colorado?
 What’s the change she is seeking from that place?
 We’ll start to think about her career -- does she still want to practice law, or perhaps she’d like to move into advocacy.
 Or would she like to get involved with the cannabis industry that’s taken root in Colorado?

 We discuss, we plot, we test out ideas, by moving forward on multiple paths to decide what works and what doesn’t.